 Where Are They Now?

-DiFrancesco, a former member of the Endicott men's basketball program, is currently the Head Strength and Conditioning Coach for the Los Angeles Lakers of the National Basketball Association.
+DiFrancesco, a former member of the Endicott men's basketball program, is currently the founder of TD Athletes Edge.
+He previously worked as the Head Strength and Conditioning Coach for the Los Angeles Lakers of the National Basketball Association.
 DiFrancesco credits his athletic training degree from Endicott for inspiring his start in the sports performance training industry.

 “The environment at Endicott gave me the one-on-one attention with people in charge of the curriculum that I needed to help me see what I could do with that foundation,” said DiFrancesco.
 “From there, I was able to obtain my doctorate degree in physical therapy, which opened up my eyes into performance training.
 All of these areas helped build my framework, round out my toolbox, and my resume to a point where I had enough background and an area of expertise that I could look at an athlete in the eye and possess knowledge of any topic.”

 After receiving his Doctorate in Physical Therapy from UMass Lowell, DiFrancesco began his sports performance career with the Bakersfield Jam of the NBA Development League where he spent two years as the Head Strength and Conditioning Coach and Athletic Trainer.
 From there, he was invited to join the Lakers staff in 2011.
 DiFrancesco has been with the Laker organization for the past five seasons and currently oversees the sports science, nutrition, traditional weight training, strength resistance training, and the subjective and objective assessment of players.

 DeSimone, a former member of the Endicott field hockey program, is currently an Exercise Technician at ProEx Physical Therapy while pursuing her doctoral degree in physical therapy from American International College.
 DeSimone believes the internship program at Endicott and the experience of being a college student-athlete gave her a competitive edge professionally.